A novel derivation of rigorous macroscopic limits from a micro-meso description of signal-triggered cell migration in fibrous environments: Introduction

 \subsubsection{Macroscopic approximations}

-While modelling with KTEs and subsequently deriving the corresponding macroscopic RDTEs by means of a suitable upscaling has proved to be a very effective scheme in the context of population migration in heterogeneous surroundings, the calculations have usually been performed only formally and lacked rigorous justification.
-There are several reasons for that.
-The main issue is that those {settings} which are very accurate from the modelling point of view are often particularly difficult to analyse.
-One such example is the one-dimensional haptotaxis model with degenerate myopic diffusion which was studied in \cite{WinSur2017}.
-Since a rigorous limit procedure amounts to a proof of existence of solutions to the limit equation, it is often very challenging, if not impossible, to carry out.
-But even in less involved cases establishing convergence of a sequence of KTEs to, e.g. a parabolic RDE can be complicated, as these equations are of a very different nature, the former being transport equations that include both differentiation (in the transport term) and integration (in the turning operator) with respect to the speed variable which needs to be scaled out.
+{Modelling with mesoscopic KTEs and subsequently upscaling them to get macroscopic RDTEs} has proved to be a very effective scheme in the context of population migration in heterogeneous surroundings{.
+However,} the calculations {are} usually performed only formally and lacked rigorous justification.
+Overall, those settings which are very accurate from the modelling point of view are often particularly difficult to handle rigorously.
+One reason here is that since a rigorous limit procedure amounts to a proof of existence of solutions to the resulting macroscopic model, it is not surprising that it can be very difficult, if not impossible, to carry out if that model is nontrivial.
+An example of this is the study \cite{WinSur2017} of a one-dimensional haptotaxis system with a degenerate myopic diffusion arising from a potential tissue heterogeneity which was formally obtained through upscaling in \cite{EngHuntSur}.
+In this model, the main challenges are a strong coupling of the equations and the strongly degenerate diffusion.
+Yet another illustrative example is a system describing particle motion in a fluid for which rigorous parabolic and hyperbolic scalings were conducted in \cite{GoudJabVass1} and \cite{GoudJabVass2}, respectively.
+There the challenges on the macroscopic level are due to a strong coupling and the fact that one of the equations is an incompressible Navier-Stokes equation.